seahorn/crab/README.md

 # Installation #

-    cmake -DCMAKE_BUILD_TYPE=Release -DCMAKE_INSTALL_PREFIX=my_install_dir DEVMODE=ON ../
+    cmake DEVMODE=ON -DCMAKE_BUILD_TYPE=Release -DCMAKE_INSTALL_PREFIX=my_install_dir ../
 	cmake --build . --target install

 # Usage #

 The tests directory contains some examples of how to build CFGs and how to compute invariants using different abstract domains.

-*Important* : the option `DEVMODE` must be enabled to compile all the tests.
+E.g.,

 `
 build/tests/prog-1
 `

-# How to add non-standard abstract operations #

-Some abstract domains may need some non-standard abstract operations (e.g., array read/write, expand, etc).
-The signature of these operations are described in `domain_traits.hpp`.
-Default implementations are in `domain_traits_impl.hpp`.
-If an abstract domain needs a different implementation from the default one then it should implement the operation under the namespace `ikos::domain_traits`.
-The file `domain_traits.hpp`  must also include the header file of the abstract domain (if not already there).
+Important: the option `DEVMODE` must be enabled to compile all the tests.

-# Notes for implementing new abstract domains #
+# How to implement new abstract domains #

 The main task is to implement the following API required by the fixpoint algorithm: